nLab Morita equivalence

 In algebra

-Two rings are Morita equivalent if the equivalent statements in the Morita theorem above are true.
-A Morita equivalence is an equivalence in a 2-category in the bicategory Rng\mathrm{Rng} of rings, bimodules as 1-morphisms and bimodule homomorphisms (“intertwiners” as 2-morphisms).
+Two algebras over a commutative ring kk are Morita equivalent if the equivalent statements in the Morita theorem above are true.
+A Morita equivalence is an equivalence in the bicategory Alg k\mathrm{Alg}_k with

-A theorem in ring theory says that the center of a ring is isomorphic to the center of its category of modules and that Morita equivalent rings have isomorphic centers.
-In particular, two commutative rings are Morita equivalent precisely when they are isomorphic!
+A theorem in ring theory says that the center of an algebra is isomorphic to the center of its category of modules and that Morita equivalent algebras have isomorphic centers.
+In particular, two commutative algebras are Morita equivalent precisely when they are isomorphic!

 This shows that the property of having center ZZ up to isomorphism is stable within Morita equivalence classes.
 Properties of this kind are sufficiently important to deserve a special name:

 A property PP of rings is called a Morita invariant iff whenever PP holds for a ring RR, and RR and SS are Morita equivalent then PP also holds for SS.
-Another classical example is the property of being simple. (cf. Cohn 2003)
+Other Morita invariant properties are the property of being simple, semisimple, left or right Noetherian, and left or right Artinian (cf. Anderson and Fuller (1992)).

 In homotopy theory